 What Causes the Monsoon in India

 The monsoon is caused by differing temperature trends over the land and ocean.
-In India, the southwest summer monsoon is attracted to India by a low pressure area that's caused by the extreme heat of the Thar Desert and adjoining areas, during summer.
+In India, the southwest summer monsoon is attracted by a low pressure area that's caused by the extreme heat of the Thar Desert and adjoining areas, during summer.
 During the monsoon, the wind direction reverses.
 Moisture-laden winds from the Indian Ocean come to fill up the void, but because they can't pass through the Himalaya region, they're forced to rise.
 The gain in altitude of the clouds results in a drop in temperature, bringing about rain.

 What can be Expected During the Monsoon in India

 The southwest monsoon reaches the coast of the southern state of Kerala around June 1.
 It usually arrives in Mumbai approximately 10 days later, reaches Delhi by the end of June, and covers the rest of India by mid-July.
 Every year, the date of the monsoon's arrival is the subject of much speculation.
 Despite numerous predictions by the meteorological department, it's rare that anyone gets it right though!

 - Want to chase the monsoon in India?
 Kanyakumari in Tamil Nadu, on the southernmost tip of India, receives the first rainfall.
 Stay in a hotel facing the ocean and watch the storm roll in.
 Nearby Kovalam, in Kerala, is also an excellent place to experience the monsoon's energetic arrival.
 See these 10 Best Kovalam Hotels for All Budgets.

 The monsoon doesn't appear all at once.
 Rather, it builds up over a couple of days of "pre-monsoon showers".
 Its actual arrival is announced by an intense period of heavy rain, booming thunder and plenty of lightening.
 This rain injects an amazing amount of vigor into people, and it's common to see children running about, dancing in the rain, and playing games.
 Even the adults join in because it's so refreshing.